LuisGomez-Meneses/Cyclist-Detection/data/README.md

 ## File Description

 This section details the files and folders present in the `data` directory.
+- `image/`: representative images of a process carried out, NOT of results
+  - `example_labeling.PNG`: An example image showing manual labeling.
 - `raw/`: Contains raw images obtained through web scraping techniques and from the COCO and KITTY databases.
   - `nocturnosjpeg/`: Contains images of cyclists taken at night.
     - `txt/`: `.txt` files corresponding to each image, representing cyclist detections in YOLO format.